inr-kit/numjuggler/docs/renum.md

 # Description
-The `--mode renum` is the default mode.
+The `renum` mode is the default one.
 Cells, surfaces, materials transformations and universes are renamed according to the `-c`, `-s`, `-m`, `-u`, `-t` or `--map` command line options.
 The original MCNP input file is not modified, the input file with renamed elements is written to standard output.